jaia137/brunos_curry_dreams/_posts/2020-4-26-paneer_madras.md

--highly dependent on madras curry powder quality and strength, adjust accordingly -balance sweet/sour: onion paste is rather sweet
+-highly dependent on madras curry powder quality and strength, adjust accordingly -balance sweet/sour: onion paste is rather sweet -flakes are used to thicken the sauce and texture, adjust accordingly

 ### preparation time: 15'